mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

-        This function evaluates the transmittance and PDF of sampling a certain free-flight distance The returned PDF takes into account if a medium interaction occured (mi.t <= si.t) or the ray left the medium (mi.t > si.t)
+        This function evaluates the transmittance and PDF of sampling a certain free-flight distance The returned PDF takes into account if a medium interaction occurred (mi.t <= si.t) or the ray left the medium (mi.t > si.t)

         The evaluated PDF is spectrally varying.
 This allows to account for